+Drivers should be aware that any incident investigated at the circuit may also be independently reviewed by the CSCC committee and could result in a member receiving one of the level warnings (see the club discipline document, within the regulations page on the CSCC website).
+It is in a member's interest to make the driver liaison team aware of any circumstances and evidence they have regarding the incident, within 30 minutes of the session ending.
+Having done this, they may also contact the CSCC office by email, giving their point of view on the events, this may assist, before the committee issue a decision.
 Conclusion.
 The Classic Sports Car Club takes driving standards very seriously.
 We have our own code of conduct over and above the MSUK requirements, and pride ourselves in the application of these standards.
 Our Directors and Committee are on hand at race meetings to offer help and advice, so if you are unsure on any points please ask.
 Unfortunately, we acknowledge that some incidents will be unavoidable, but we expect all our competitors to drive with respect to their fellow competitors.
 Mistakes happen!
 If you do make a mistake then acknowledge responsibility and apologise for it.
 This will go a long way towards defusing more severe penalties.
+If you are offered an apology then have the good grace to accept it.

-These guidelines produced by the Directors and Committee of The Classic Sports Car Club Ltd.
+These guidelines are produced by the Directors and Committee of The Classic Sports Car Club Ltd.